gscales/Powershell-Scripts/EWSContacts/Update for the ExchangeContacts Module for oAuth - Support for Client Credentials flow.md

     Get-EXCContacts -MailboxName gscales@datarumble.com -ModernAuth -CertificateFilePath C:\temp\mp.pfx -CertificatePassword $certPassword -ClientId 2fe2dc9c-b746-4112-8a11-5054dce06af4

 When using the client credentials flow it will use EWS Impersonation so the TargetMailbox passed in as the -MailboxName will be impersonated.

+I haven't gone into documented the setup of the client credentials flow as there are many examples of this elsewhere.
+If you have any question send me an email or create an issue on gitHub.